Why Do Kittens Get Diarrhea?

 tiny male black and white kitten

-Young kittens and those with existing health conditions are more vulnerable to complications from diarrhea.
+Young kittens and those with existing health conditions are more vulnerable to complications.

 If your kitty falls into these categories, err on the side of caution and seek veterinary advice sooner rather than later.